 I could say more, but that would be overdoing it for now.

 I’m the same way.
 I think it makes Vegeta a more nuanced character.

 But lots of people want DBZ to just be musclebound badassery.

 Whoa, just want to say, nice break down flamingpoetica.

-Anonymous asked: Name 2 things you like about yourself, then pass it on to the first 10 people on your dash. #TeamSelfEsteem
+Anonymous said: Name 2 things you like about yourself, then pass it on to the first 10 people on your dash. #TeamSelfEsteem

 Eh?!?!?
 Two things I like about myself, huh?

 Well, what a nice project this is. :)